davemers0160/dlib_object_detection/obj_det_trainer/README.md

 ## Dependencies

-The code in this repository has the following dependecies:
+The code in this project has the following dependecies:

 1. [CMake 2.8.12+](https://cmake.org/download/)
 2. [dlib library](http://dlib.net/ )